 Background

-We will frame the findings in a way that compels policy makers to take action.
+We framed the findings in a way that compels policy makers to take action.

 Research plan: